NayoBaez/Passenger-Counter/README.md

 # PASSENGER COUNTER

 I built this passenger counter with the Scrimba course to brush up my Javascript skills.
-The app relies on DOM manipulation to count how many passenger enter the metro after each stop and resets the counter back to zero every time the count is saved.
+The app relies on DOM manipulation to count how many passenger enter the metro after each stop and resets the counter back to zero every time the count it's saved.

 ## Tech Stack